Institute Resource Center

-The Institute for Diversity welcomes you to the Online Resource Center.
-Here you will find a single location, containing downloadable versions of the latest studies, information, news, and data designed to help hospitals diversify their workforces and better serve their diverse patient populations.
+The Institute welcomes you to the Online Resource Center.
+Here you will find a single location, containing links and downloads of the latest studies, information, news, and data designed to help hospitals diversify their workforces and better serve their diverse patient populations.

 We hope you check back often to take advantage of our growing resource database.